jarcode-foss/Consoles/COMPILING.md

 `consoles-computers` contains natives that only compile and run on Linux, which means if you're trying to compile the plugin for any other platform, you need to remove the `consoles-computers` from the root `pom.xml`.
 If you are compiling on another platform, run `mvn install` instead of using a the build script.

 If you are on Linux, there are two dependencies.
 The first is LuaJIT, which you do not need to provide (although you can replace it with your own build).
 The second is `libffi`, which _should_ come with your distribution.
 If it does not, you need to install it through your package manager.
+On Ubuntu, it should look like:

+    sudo apt-get install libffi6

 ### Compiling